Saha ionization equation

 In physics, the Saha ionization equation is an expression that relates the ionization state of a gas in thermal equilibrium to the temperature and pressure.
 The equation is a result of combining ideas of quantum mechanics and statistical mechanics and is used to explain the spectral classification of stars.
-The expression was developed by Indian physicist Meghnad Saha in 1920.
+The expression was developed by physicist Meghnad Saha in 1920.
+It is discussed in many textbooks on statistical physics and plasma physics.

 Description

 For a gas at a high enough temperature (here measured in energy units, i.e. keV or J) and/or density, the thermal collisions of the atoms will ionize some of the atoms, making an ionized gas.
 When several or more of the electrons that are normally bound to the atom in orbits around the atomic nucleus are freed, they form an independent electron gas cloud co-existing with the surrounding gas of atomic ions and neutral atoms.
-In turn, this generates an electric field, where the motion of charges generates currents, making a localised magnetic field, and creates the state of matter called plasma.
+With sufficient ionization, the gas can become the state of matter called plasma.

 The Saha equation describes the degree of ionization for any gas in thermal equilibrium as a function of the temperature, density, and ionization energies of the atoms.
-The Saha equation only holds for weakly ionized plasmas for which the Debye length is large.
-This means that the screening of the Coulomb interaction of ions and electrons by other ions and electrons is negligible.
-The subsequent lowering of the ionization potentials and the "cutoff" of the partition function is therefore also negligible.